-I love interesting & crazy stuff, clean reusable code, maintainable scalable hi-load architectures, shells, vim, tmux, awesomewm, drones, IoT, Doom game series, UT99, multiplayer game hacking, OpenSource, heavy/thrash/stoner metal, traveling, motorcycles (I own a Honda Transalp 700/2009), snowboarding & random adventures.
+I love clean reusable code, lightweight web, distributed architectures, shells, vim, tmux, awesomewm, drones, IoT, Doom game series, UT99, multiplayer game hacking, OpenSource, heavy/thrash/stoner metal, traveling, motorcycles (I own Kawasaki Versys 650/2011), snowboarding & random adventures.

 I like to pursuit fresh ideas, to be precise in my profession & to be verbose in communication.

-I've been coding for around 12 years and experienced a lot of technologies.
+I've been coding for around 14 years and experienced a lot of technologies.
 My belief is that every task requires a specific set of tools and technologies in order to be solved efficiently.
-That's why I often switch mainly between Python, JS, C, Java and Go (sorted by experience.)
+That's why I often switch mainly between Python, Go, JS, C, and Java (sorted by experience.)

 About: Mental health disorders remain the highest unmet medical need, surpassing cardiovascular disease, diabetes and cancer.
 Cumulative economic burden exceed 16 Trillion USD in direct and indirect costs.
 At Holmusk, we are addressing this problem by building the world's largest Real-World Evidence (RWE) platform for mental health to deliver clinical and regulatory grade evidence to all major stakeholders of the healthcare ecosystem.

 My role: Leading development of two projects: a highly available data interfacing service with support of HL7/FHIR payloads for data ingestion and an on-premise application that anonimyzes PHI-sensitive data for further distribution to researchers according to HIPAA requirements.

 About: Micah Group is a financial document processing & decision making automation system for companies that provide loans to their customers.